davidverweij/davidverweij.github.io/_posts/2020-07-01-phonegrown.md

     alt: "The phone showing the same background as one on a laptop, which shows the UI embedded in the Google Sheet"
 ---
 <p>
-Phone Grown is an open-source, DIY tutorial that helps you to transform an unused smartphone into an ambient information display.
+Phone Grown is an open-source, DIY tutorial that helps families transform an unused smartphone into an ambient information display.
 It is built on a Google Sheet template, which acts as the database and user interface.
-With the database 'exposed', you can configure rules and design visual outputs for your phone to respond with any incoming data.
-Using pen and paper, you can contextualise these visual outputs further to suit your needs.
+With the database 'exposed', families can configure rules and design visual outputs for your phone to respond with any incoming data.
+Using pen and paper, they can contextualise these visual outputs further to suit your needs.
 With this tutorial, I explored how we can involve and empower families in the development of future Internet of Things (IoT) products and scenarios.
 </p>
 <h2 class="h2">Technology</h2>
 <p>
-A Google Sheet template and a document-bound script contains a few predefined formulas and methods.
+A Google Sheet template with a document-bound script contains a few predefined formulas and methods.
 Once deployed, your copy of the Sheet (and script) gives you a personal API.
 A phone can then connect to that Sheet through that API.
 Using existing web services (e.g. <u><a href="https://ifttt.com/google_sheets" target="_blank">IFTTT.com</a></u>), numerous data sources can be hooked up to the Sheet.
 Based on your rules set in the UI, a flag will be set on a secure external database.
 The phone, which is listening to this flag, will request new instructions and output the visual design on screen - providing a push notification-like service.
 </p>
 <h2 class="h2">Contribution</h2>
 <p>